Report: Vt. wastewater plants sending landfill PFAS into waterways

-The report found that treated water leaving the Montpelier treatment facility had three to four times the level of PFAS that they say is safe for drinking water in the state.
 They found that once in the river, the chemicals were being diluted to the point of not being detectable.
 But it remains unclear what the chemicals do once they're in the environment.
 Newport's plant had similar problems.

 "There's absolutely no need to panic," said Joe Fusco with Casella Waste Management Systems.
 He says Vermont's standards are stricter than almost any other state and that the vast majority of PFAS compounds that end up in landfills stay there.
 He says a conversation about keeping PFAS out of the water has to start at the beginning -- by changing the products themselves.